steven-cardini/healthy-cell-selector/doc/journal.md

 # Plan for upcoming Weeks

 ## Week 12
-- Build new decision trees, taking into account path features
+- Continue working on decision trees
 - Evaluate decision trees: color scatter plot according to decision trees and compare it to previous plots, use another data set for verification

 ## Week 13